 Heidi has complex care needs, and has recently undergone a tracheotomy, but is at home and is doing much better.
 She will be soon turning one.

-If you have been affected by any of the issues in this post and need support, please call the helpline on 0500 618 140.
+If you have been affected by any of the issues in this post and need support, please call the Bliss helpline.
 If you would like to share your story, email firstname.lastname@example.org